qbicsoftware-archive/portlet-template/README.md

 ### V - Enable your GitHub repository on Travis CI

 The generated `donut-portlet` folder contains a `.travis.yml` file that will help you integrate your GitHub repository with [Travis CI][travis], our continuous integration service.
-Broadly speaking, everytime you _push_ a change into your GitHub repository, [Travis CI][travis] will download the code from your repository, compile it, run the unit tests andd generate a code coverage report.
+Broadly speaking, everytime you _push_ a change into your GitHub repository, [Travis CI][travis] will download the code from your repository, compile it, run the unit tests and generate a code coverage report.
 Follow [this guide](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI) to enable your new GitHub repository in Travis CI.

 ### VI - Deploying your project as a Maven artifact